-Hong Kong Exchanges and Clearing : YELLOW APPLICATION FORM | MarketScreener
+Hong Kong Exchanges and Clearing : Yellow Application Form | MarketScreener

 1.

-years of age or older and must have a Hong Kong address.
+must be 18 years of age or older and must have a Hong Kong

 2.